 Cost will vary based on the amount of coverage you purchase and the industry you’re in.
 The minimum annual premium on a WCB account is $200.
 It’s important to base the coverage on your actual employment earnings (earnings before tax, CPP and EI deductions).
 This amount will be used to determine the amount you receive if you're hurt at work.
 The compensation rates table below shows the approximate monthly benefit amounts.

-If your income exceeds the maximum earnings covered by WCB ($98,700 in 2016), you may also consider carrying additional private insurance to make up the difference.
+If your income exceeds the maximum assessable earnings available ($102,100 in 2023), you should also ensure that you carry additional private insurance to make up the difference not covered by WCB.

 Working in more than one industry

-Personal coverage gives you the option under one policy of splitting coverage between industries, companies and locations.
+Personal coverage gives you the option of splitting coverage between industries, companies and locations.
 If you’re an owner in more than one industry, company or location, the distribution of the personal coverage cost is split based on the percentage of time spent in each.

 Compensation benefits depend on the level of coverage purchased.
 You may choose an amount between the minimum and maximum.
-The following chart shows the approximate monthly benefits for selected levels of coverage.
+The following chart shows the approximate weekly benefits for selected levels of coverage.